open-policy-agent/gatekeeper/website/docs/operations.md

 This operation serves the validating webhook that Kubernetes' API server calls as part of the admission process.

-### High Level Functionality
+### Required Behaviors

 At a high level, this requires:

 * Ingesting constraint templates
-* The ability to create CRDs for a corresponding constraint template
+* Creating CRDs for a corresponding constraint template
 * Ingesting constraints
 * Reporting the status of ingested constraints/templates
 * Watching and syncing resources specified by the `Config` resource to support referential constraints